 The Grenade Launcher fires pineapple sized "pineapples", which bounce around for a few seconds until exploding .
 However, if a grenade comes in contact with a player it immediately explodes, bringing about the term "grenade swallowing."
-While the former is hard to accomplish, the Grenade Launcher is primarily used for littering a key area (items such as Red Armor or Mega Health) with very unpredictable grenades that makes it tough for your opponent to get out without taking damage.
+While the latter is hard to accomplish, the Grenade Launcher is primarily used for littering a key area (items such as Red Armor or Mega Health) with very unpredictable grenades that makes it tough for your opponent to get out without taking damage.

 The staple of Quake III: Arena is the rocket launcher.
 Firing explosive rocket projectiles, the real draw of the rocket launcher is it's splash damage.
 While it's easy to avoid a rocket, it's harder to avoid the explosion the rocket causes.
 Because of this, most Rocket Launcher wielding players will try to aim at the ground or nearby walls around a target.
 The rocket launcher is the most effective way in Quake III to leave your enemy in a shower of gibs.
 Not only used as a weapon, the explosive effect of the Rocket Launcher allows players to launch themselves up into the air.

 Returning from the original Quake, the lightning gun is almost like a flamethrower, yet instead of discharging a plume of fire, it shoots out a beam of lightning.
 The lightning beam is also instantaneous and does not deteriorate from where the crosshair is aimed, making it more powerful in the hands of a player with good aim.
-The Lightning gun is suitable for medium range combat since it has a maximum reach.
+The Lightning gun is suitable for medium range combat since it has a limited reach.

 Like it's Quake II predecessor, the Railgun fires a depleted uranium slug at extreme velocities, dealing massive damage.
 The railgun is Quake III version of a sniper rifle; highly accurate, and extremely lethal - however because of its long recharge time, it is very dangerous to use in close combat.
 The Railgun leaves trail, making it very effective for tournament commentary and viewership.
 The Railgun is the most common weapon used in the various Instagib mods for Quake III

-First found in Doom, the plasma gun acts like the Machinegun, spewing out orbs of plasma at a high rate of fire, which do a moderate amount of damage along with a small radius of splash damage.
+First found in Doom, the plasma gun acts like the Machinegun, spewing out orbs of plasma at a high rate of fire with a small radius of splash damage.
 The Plasmagun is one of the strongest weapons in the game (but also very hard to master) and is especially deadly in tight corridors.